dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 5/README.md

 endmodule
 ```

 Here, the `else` statement is not given.
 Thus, **inferred latching** takes place, and the system puts the value of `y` as it is for the else condition.
 The design acts like a D-Latch.
-Let us view the issues now:
+The issues can be seen below:

 ![Waveform of incomp_if — latch behaviour visible](../images/image43.png)

-We can see that whenever `i0` goes low, `y` is latching onto its previous value.
+It can be seen that whenever `i0` goes low, `y` is latching onto its previous value.

 ![Zoomed waveform of incomp_if — latching confirmed](../images/image44.png)

-From this zoomed-in view, we can see that `y` latches onto its previous value.
-Our aim was to code a MUX, but instead we got a D-Latch.
+From this zoomed-in view, it can be seen that `y` latches onto its previous value.
+The aim was to code a MUX, but instead a D-Latch was obtained.

-Let us synthesize this code now:
+Synthesizing this code:

 ```bash
 yosys